GreenComfyTea/OBS-Stats-on-Stream/README.md

 # Contribution

-Big thanks to ["jammehcow"](https://github.com/jammehcow) for helping me out with figuring out Socket functionality in Lua!
+Big thanks to [jammehcow](https://github.com/jammehcow) for helping me with figuring out Socket functionality in Lua!

 OBS Docs are very confusing.
 If you want to contribute feel free to message me, make a pull request or open an issue!